ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Why do I need a extension?

 A: Discord blocks other sites using CORS and only extensions will work, you could also host a CORS proxy, which isn't recommended since the person hosting is more likely to get banned rather than the person actually using it

-Q: Why the patches even if compiling?

-A: ~~It run a local server which I didn't merge into the LC source (yet)~~ You don't need to have both anymore!

 Q: Why does the extension only work on http://chriseric1.github.io/ ?